IGNOU Bachelor of Arts (Sociology) (BAFSO) | General

 Loading...

-BSOC-101: समाजशास्त्र का परिचय - I is a 4-credit course within the Bachelor of Arts (Sociology Honours) programme at IGNOU.
+BSOC-101: Introduction to Sociology-I is typically a 4-credit course within the IGNOU Bachelor of Arts (Sociology) programme.
 This means it carries significant weight in your overall academic progress.

-You can download free IGNOU BSOC-101 question papers for past exam sessions, including January 2026 and July 2025, right here on our website.
-We offer a comprehensive collection of these essential study materials for your preparation.
+You can download free IGNOU BSOC-101 question papers for various exam sessions, including January 2026 and July 2025, from our website.
+We provide a direct and convenient free download service for all our users.